 k: Calculate and interpret target downside deviation.

 m: Interpret kurtosis.

-n: Interpret correlation between two variables.
+n: Interpret correlation between two variable.

 a: Define a random a variable, an outcome, and an event.

 b: Identify the two defining properties of probability, including mutually exclusive and exhaustive events, and compare and contrast empirical, subjective, and a priori probabilities.

 c: Describe the probability of an event in terms of odds for and against the event.